Super Lawyers

 The primary symptoms of the shingles virus are somewhat comparable to bed sores (pressure sores or decubitus ulcers) which also cause skin rashes and underlying joint and muscle pain.
 Bed sores are frequently litigated in nursing home negligence cases, so we have plenty of comparative settlements and verdicts.
 The average value range for a bed sore case is $100,000 to $600,000.
 Below are a few recent examples of nursing home settlements and verdicts involving bed sores:

-• 2016 New Jersey: $300,000 Settlement: 88-year-old nursing home patient develops severe pressure sores in the buttocks sacral areas and suffers from them for over a month before he dies from unrelated causes.
-The case settled for $300k, which indicates the perceived value of 1 month of pain and suffering from bed sores.
+• 2016 New Jersey: $300,000 Settlement: An 88-year-old nursing home patient develops severe pressure sores in the sacral area of his buttocks and suffers from them for over a month before he dies from unrelated causes.
+The case settled for $300,000, which indicates the perceived value of 1 month of pain and suffering from bed sores.

 • 2015 New York: $500,000 Verdict: stage II or III bed sores develop on the buttocks of an 86-year-old man while he is bedridden following surgery.
 He suffers from bed sores for almost a year before dying.
 His estate sues the hospital for failing to reposition him enough to prevent the bed sores.
 Jury awards $500k for pain and suffering.